 Degrees and Certifications:

-The 2018-19 school year is her seventh year as the dance teacher at Oakbrook Middle School and is very excited to see both new and familiar faces in the dance classroom.
+The 2019-20 school year is her eighth year as the dance teacher at Oakbrook Middle School and tenth year in the public schools, and is very excited to see both new and familiar faces in the dance classroom.